EckoTan0804/hugo-blox-resume/content/docs/cs/project-management/03_project_planning/m4_manage_risk.md

 ![image-20241203114439281](https://raw.githubusercontent.com/EckoTan0804/upic-repo/master/uPic/image-20241203114439281.png)

 1. **Identify the risk.**

    The first phase of the risk management process is to identify and define potential project risks with your team.
 After all, you can only manage risks if you know what they are.

 2. **Analyze the risk**.

    After identifying the risks, determine their likelihood and potential impact to your project.
 Serious risks with a high probability of occurring pose the greatest threat.

 3. **Evaluate the risk**.

-   Next, use the results of your risk analysis to determine which risks to prioritize.
+   Use the results of your risk analysis to determine which risks to prioritize.

 4. **Treat the risk**.

    During this phase, make a plan for how to treat and manage each risk.
 You might choose to ignore minor risks, but serious risks need detailed mitigation plans.

 5. **Monitor and control the risk.**

    Finally, assign team members to monitor, track, and mitigate risks if the need arises.

 ### Uncover opportunities using risk management